Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 # Guide for migrating to Azure.Messaging.ServiceBus from Microsoft.Azure.ServiceBus

-This guide is intended to assist in the migration to version 7 of the Service Bus client library from version 4.
-It will focus on side-by-side comparisons for similar operations between the v7 package, [`Azure.Messaging.ServiceBus`](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/) and v4 package, [`Microsoft.Azure.ServiceBus`](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/).
+This guide is intended to assist in the migration to version 7 of the Service Bus client library [`Azure.Messaging.ServiceBus`](https://www.nuget.org/packages/Azure.Messaging.ServiceBus/) from version 4 of [`Microsoft.Azure.ServiceBus`](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus/).
+It will focus on side-by-side comparisons for similar operations between the two packages.

-Familiarity with the v4 client library is assumed.
-For those new to the Service Bus client library for .NET, please refer to the [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Azure.Messaging.ServiceBus/README.md) and [Service Bus samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples) for the v7 library rather than this guide.
+Familiarity with the `Microsoft.Azure.ServiceBus` library is assumed.
+For those new to the Service Bus client library for .NET, please refer to the [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/servicebus/Azure.Messaging.ServiceBus/README.md) and [Service Bus samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Azure.Messaging.ServiceBus/samples) for the `Azure.Messaging.ServiceBus` library rather than this guide.

 ## Table of contents